-Maximize Panel Height Displays the panel at the maximum of its height.
+Fit Camera Path Ensures the camera movement is included in a single panel space.
 Maintain Size Throughout Scene Keeps every panel of your printed storyboard the same size.
+Rectify Static Camera If the camera in a panel is at an angle and there is no camera movement in the panel, it will be rendered as if the camera was straight, preventing it from taking extra space in the storyboard.
 In and Out Thumbnails for 3D Panels Renders an in thumbnail and an out thumbnail for the 3D panel, as if the user would have added a snapshot at both ends of the panel.
-Transition as Panel Displays a transition as a panel.
-Display Panel on Right When using the Vertical profile, displays images on the right side of the page instead of the left.
 Frame Snapshots When a panel contains snapshots, this renders the snapshots as framed by the camera at the time of the snapshot.
 This means that the thumbnail is rendered from the camera's point of view, that artwork outside the camera frame is not rendered, and that the camera movements are not rendered over the artwork.
 Render Camera Displays the camera frame and camera path on the PDF export.
 NOTE Enabling this option is required for the following options to have an effect: Display Camera Keyframes Display Hash Marks Display Camera Label Display 4:3 Area Display 4:3 Safe Area Display Safe Area Display Camera Keyframes Prints the different camera keyframes on the exported images.
 The actual camera keyframes on each panel are rendered instead of just the in and out frames.
 To see this change, enable the Render Camera option.
-Display Hash Marks Displays the hash marks below each camera frame, which indicate the aspect ratio of the camera and the position of the horizontal limits of the 4:3 area

-1.33 1.78 4:3 area indicator Aspect ratio of camera 4.5 area mulcatur Aspect ratio or camera Display Camera Label Prints the In and Out camera labels of your camera moves to your storyboard.
+Display Camera Label Prints the In and Out camera labels of your camera moves to your storyboard.
 But if the Display Camera Keyframes option is selected, In and Out will be replaced by letters (A, B, C, and so on), representing each camera keyframe.
 To see this change, enable the Render Camera option.
 Display Camera Mask Covers everything outside of the camera frames and the camera's trajectory with a solid colour.

-Mask Color The colour of the camera mask.
-Display Title Safe Area Prints the Title Safe Area over the picture.
+OUT IN Display Title Safe Area Prints the Title Safe Area over the picture.
 By default, this area is 20% smaller than the camera frame.
 It is used as a guideline of the area that CRT displays might crop out of the picture.
 Visual elements such as text and logos should be placed within this area.
 NOTE The size of this area can be changed in the Camera tab of the Preferences dialog.
-Display Action Safe Area Prints the Title Safe Area over the picture.
+Display Hash Marks Displays the hash marks below each camera frame, which indicate the aspect ratio of the camera and the position of the horizontal limits of the 4:3 area 1.33 1.78 Aspect ratio of camera Display Action Safe Area Prints the Title Safe Area over the picture.
 By default, this area is 20% smaller than the camera frame.
 It is used as a guideline of the area that CRT displays might crop out of the picture.
 Visual elements such as text and logos should be placed within this area.
 NOTE The size of this area can be changed in the Camera tab of the Preferences dialog.

 Display 4:3 Area Prints the 4:3 area on each panel of your storyboard which has a camera movement.
 To see this change, enable the Render Camera option.
 Display 4:3 Safe Area Prints the 4:3 safe area on each panel of your storyboard which has a camera movement.
 To see this change, enable the Render Camera option.